ElenaCKay/tech241_python_scripting/README.md

 5. random -> all random related things
 6. datetime -> all to do with dates and times
 7. json -> used as a translator for APIs

+## JSON

+JavaScript Object Notation.
+It is a high level, human-readable language.
+It is used to transport data such as from a repo to an API.
+It can transport data to different languages and acts as a translater.

+JSON works with key value pairs like dictionaries / objects but it doesnt need a variable name.
+The extension on json files is .json

+Parsing -> turning a string into a data structure and vice versa.
+Read a JSON file, parse it and send it to python or the other way round.

+To remove human error you need to make a script to parse files.

+.loads is for when the data is on a local file.

+.load is for when data is on a server / website.

+It will only work if the JSON file is valid.
+So you need to make a script to check if the JSON is valid before you send it.
+An example of this is in check_json.py, it needs to be run in the terminal with the first arg as check_json.py and then the file you want to check.